cypienta/docs/docs/source/dag/dags.rst

     - The clustering DAG will only trigger the sequencer DAG if the sequencer data is available.
     - The sequencer data is fundamentally a chunk of data from cluster output in a fixed window size of 5000 clusters.
     - It is possible that one chunk of cluster output has multiple chunks of sequencer data, which will result into multiple DAG runs for ``sequencer`` DAG.
+    - The concurrency is limited to 10 DAG runs at a time with concurrency limit of tasks as 4 (default).
+The concurrency limit is set based on the input parameters to CloudFormation stack.
     - Once the sequencer model is completed, it will trigger the task to create flow campaigns on the Cypienta UI.

 #. **skip_batch:**